‘Some things shouldn’t be disturbed…’

-The film was famously championed by author Stephen King leading to it gaining a small cult following.
+The film was famously championed by author Stephen King and has developed a minor cult following.

 The movie stars Rebecca Balding (The Silent Scream; TV series Charmed), Fred McCarren (National Lampoon’s Class Reunion), Anne-Marie Martin (Killer’s Delight; Prom Night; Halloween II), Jeff Harlan, John Crawford (TV series 13 Demon Street; The Severed Arm), Med Flory (The Hearse; TV series Werewolf), Jon Lormer (Creepshow), Peg Stewart (Something Weird; Beyond Death’s Door).

 A small construction team of four men work to reopen an abandoned silver mine 100 years after a mysterious massacre forced the Army to shut it down.

 What they don’t know is that their excavating has inadvertently freed some amphibious reptilian creatures lurking deep within the mine shafts…

 “The Boogens is a kick.
 It’s a fun monster movie through and through, the kind that horror fans enjoy and the kind which age surprisingly well.
 The effects are decent, the performances are fine and the movie has enough of a zany spirit running throughout that you can’t help but have a good time with it.”
 DVD Talk